Strasbourg, France, 19–22 June 2017. Europe's leading event for intelligent transport specialists.

 5. Satellite technology applied to mobility

 Today’s travellers expect connected services to be available everywhere, 24/7within a country but also whenever they cross borders.
-Satellite technologies for communications, positioning (GNSS) and sensing from space (earth observation) can deliver seamless and affordable connectivity for both infrastructure and vehicles.
+Satellite technologies for communications, in conjunction with terrestrial communication technologies (e.g. LTE, ITS G5) can deliver seamless and affordable connectivity for both infrastructure and vehicles.
 GNSS combined with sensor based systems brings robustness, reliability and scalability to the positioning and navigation elements of autonomous vehicles.
 Environmental and infrastructure monitoring has never been easier when powered from space.
 This topic will review satellite technologies available now or in the near future and ask “how should we promote the usability, affordability and availability of space-based contributions to key ITS challenges?”
 Is real-time traffic monitoring by satellite science-fiction or a real possibility?

 a. vehicle–infrastructure connectivity using cellular and satellite communications